-Sharing in Memsource primarily means sharing resources between separate organizations in Memsource Cloud.
-Currently, supported features are shared projects and shared jobs.
-The Automation Widget could to an extent also fall under this category.
+Sharing in Memsource primarily means sharing resources between separate organizations in Memsource.
+Currently, this means shared projects and shared jobs, although the Automation Widget can also fall under this category, to an extent.

-Shared projects make it possible for separate organizations in Memsource Cloud to collaborate while using their own resources (translation memories, term bases, users...).
+Shared projects make it possible for separate organizations in Memsource to collaborate while using their own resources (for example, translation memories, term bases, or users).
 For instance:

-- A corporate Memsource Cloud customer can share a project with a translation company
+- A corporate Memsource customer can share a project with a translation company.

-- A translation company can share projects with Memsource users with the Team Start account (and not just assign them to linguist users)
+- A translation company can share projects with Memsource users who have a Team Start account, instead of only being able to assign them to Linguist users.

-A shared project is a project that is assigned by an organization A (buyer) to an organization B (vendor) in Memsource Cloud.
-"Buyer" and "vendor" are not fixed and only determine the relationship, meaning that for a certain project an organization can act as a buyer while for another it can act as a vendor.
+In Memsource, a shared project is a project that is assigned by an organization (who acts as a Buyer) to another organization (who acts as a Vendor).
+"Buyer" and "Vendor" are not fixed roles, and only determine the relationship.
+This means that for some projects, an organization can act as a Buyer, while for others it can act as a Vendor.

-A buyer is an organization with an account in Memsource Cloud that can assign projects to other organizations (vendors) in Memsource Cloud.
-This feature is available in Team, Ultimate and Enterprise edition.
+A Buyer is an organization with an account in Memsource that can assign projects to other organizations (vendors) in Memsource.
+This feature is available in Team, Ultimate and Enterprise editions.

-A vendor token is needed to establish a connection between the buyer and the vendor.
-The vendor organization needs to provide their token to the buyer to establish a buyer-vendor connection between the two.
-The vendor token is located at the top of the vendor organization's Setup page in Memsource Cloud.
-Buyer will use this Vendor token to create a new Vendor in Setup > Vendor.
+A Vendor Token is needed to establish a connection between the Buyer and the Vendor.
+The Vendor organization needs to provide its token to the Buyer in order to establish a buyer-vendor connection between the two.

 Shared projects are available in all of our paid editions.

 Who Can Act as a Buyer